 There are several possible causes of cystitis including:

-Feline Idiopathic Cystitis (FIC) – No known cause.
-This is more commonly seen in cats under 10 years of age.
+Feline idiopathic cystitis (FIC) – No known cause although stress is thought to be a contributing factor.
+FIC is seen more often in cats under 10 years of age.

 Bacterial infection.
 More common in senior cats over ten years of age.

 Diabetic cats are at greater risk of developing cystitis as higher levels of glucose and protein in the urine promote bacterial growth.
 Decreased white blood cell activity may also play a role.